 Drug class: Nutraceutical products

 Medically reviewed by Drugs.com.
 Last updated on Dec 13, 2021.

 Creatine has enhanced performance in short-duration, high-intensity exercise in limited trials.
 Creatine supplementation has been extensively studied in myopathies and neurodegenerative disorders, but with limited efficacy.
 Further trials are ongoing.

 Dosage regimens in clinical trials vary from 2 to 20 g daily, and from 1 week up to 4 years.

-Patients with a history of renal function impairment or diabetes, or those taking nephrotoxic agents, should avoid concomitant creatine supplementation or be monitored closely if supplementation is necessary.
+Patients with a history of renal impairment or those taking nephrotoxic agents should avoid concomitant creatine supplementation or be monitored closely if supplementation is necessary.